 Partial Hospitalization Program

 The Ridge offers an adolescent psychiatric Partial Hospitalization Program, also known as “Young Champions,” for patients ages 12–17 (or 18 if still in high school).
-This program is designed to meet the needs of those who are experiencing mental health and/or substance abuse issues that negatively impact daily functioning but do not meet the criteria for inpatient hospitalization.
+This program is designed to meet the needs of those who are experiencing mental health issues that negatively impact daily functioning but do not meet the criteria for inpatient hospitalization.

 Adolescent Early Intervention Program